Katoomba - Leura

 The educational profile of Katoomba - Leura exceeds national averages, with above-average qualification levels and academic performance metrics

-A substantial 24.8% of the population actively pursues formal education.
-This includes 7.5% in primary education, 6.7% in secondary education, and 4.7% pursuing tertiary education.
+In total, 24.8% of the population is actively pursuing formal education as of 2016.
+This includes 7.5% in primary education, 6.7% in secondary education, and 4.7% in tertiary education.

 Frequently Asked Questions - Education